chaher13/holbertonschool-zero_day/git/README.md

-I present how work my git
+I present how work my git and it works